halon-extras/sophos/README.md

 The following options are available in the **options** array.

+- rfc822 `boolean` - Scan the content as a "rfc822" message (do not rely on auto-detection).
+The default is true.
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.
 - path `string` - Path to a the savdid unix socket.
 The default is `/var/run/sssp.sock`
 - address `string` - Address of the savdid server.